Art & Culture

-In the sun-kissed lobby of the Four Seasons Doha, British artist Petroc Sesti reflects on a decade of artistic evolution in the Middle East.
+In the sun-kissed lobby of the Four Seasons Doha, British artist Petroc Sesti reflects on a decade of artistic evolution in the Middle East, brought to life through a special activation hosted by the hotel.
 Born in London, where he continues to live and work, Sesti has built a practice that consistently pushes the boundaries between high art and high science.
-Known for his liquid vortexes, vast optical lenses and complex light mappings, his work explores the ever changing relationship between artwork, the viewer and the space in which it is placed.
-His latest activation Tracing the Void, brings the mysteries of the Milky Way down to earth.
+Known for his liquid vortexes, vast optical lenses, and complex light mappings, his work explores the ever-changing relationship between artwork, the viewer, and the space in which it is placed.
+With Four Seasons Doha at the helm of this immersive presentation, his latest activation, Tracing the Void, transforms the hotel into a site of discovery, bringing the mysteries of the Milky Way down to earth.

 Has the Gulf influenced your aesthetic in any way?